wonambi-python/wonambi/docs/source/gui/analysis.rst

 With this option checked, events on any channel separated by ``Minimum interval`` or less will be merged.

 When events are merged across channels, only one channel keeps the event.
-That channel can either be the one that had the earliest onset spindle, or the longest spindle.
+That channel can either be the one that had the earliest onset event, or the longest event.
 You can choose the channel selection rule with the ``Merge to...`` drop-down menu.

 Analyze events